 MGIC Investment Corporation is the holding company for our insurance operating subsidiaries.
 At the holding company level, our principal assets are the shares of capital stock of our insurance company subsidiaries and cash and investments.
 Dividends and other permitted distributions from MGIC are the holding company's primary source of funds used to meet ongoing cash requirements, including future debt service payments, repurchases of its shares, payment of dividends to our shareholders, and other expenses.
 Other sources of holding company cash inflow include investment income and raising capital in the public markets.
-The payment of dividends from MGIC is subject to regulatory approval as described in our Annual Reports on Form 10-K. In general, dividends in excess of prescribed limits are deemed "extraordinary" and may not be paid if disapproved by the OCI.
-The prescribed limits are based on a rolling 12-month period, and as such, the impact of the limitations will vary over time.
-In the twelve months ended June 30, 2024, MGIC paid \$650 million in dividends to the holding company.
+The payment of dividends from MGIC is subject to regulatory approval as described in our Annual Reports on Form 10-K. In general, dividends in excess of prescribed limits are based on a rolling 12-month period, and as such, the impact of the limitations will vary over time.
+In the twelve months ended September 30, 2024, MGIC paid \$650 million in dividends to the holding company.
 Future dividend payments from MGIC to the holding company will be determined in consultation with the board of directors, and after considering any updated estimates about our business, subject to regulatory approval.

 The long-term debt obligations are owed by the holding company and not its subsidiaries.
-At June 30, 2024, we had approximately \$990 million in cash and investments at our holding company and our holding company's long-term debt obligations were \$650 million in aggregate principal amount.
-Annual debt service on the long-term debt obligations outstanding as of June 30, 2024, is approximately \$34 million.
+At September 30, 2024, we had approximately \$841 million in cash and investments at our holding company and our holding company's long-term debt obligations were \$650 million in aggregate principal amount.
+Annual debt service on the long-term debt obligations outstanding as of September 30, 2024, is approximately \$34 million.
 The inability of MGIC to pay dividends (or other intercompany amounts due) in an amount sufficient to enable us to meet our cash requirements at the holding company level could have an adverse effect on our operations, and our ability to repay debt, repurchase shares and/or pay dividends to shareholders.